Last Updated on February 13, 2021 by Camilla Gill

 This post contains affiliate links.
 Please read our disclosure for more information.

-Is Upwork worth it?
-Here’s an honest review from a freelancer who’s been on the platform for 3+ YEARS.
+Is Upwork worth it in 2020 for freelancers?
+Here’s an honest review from a freelancer who’s been on the platform for 4+ YEARS.

 It seemed it was time to give an honest review of the freelancing platform to help other aspiring Upworkers out there.
 I think the platform is great for anyone starting out as a freelancer, and I will explain why below.